Water Weather Station | Website Architecture

 Problem

-Overall functionality of the project was broken, there was not a unified data structure set and each part of the project was working on phony test data.
-For the website infrastructure specifically, API was extremely slow while validating and inserting data into the database; requiring individual calls for each data point.
-The infrastructure was also not equipped for the new requests from our client for API authentication and device history.
+Overall functionality of the project was not working, there was not a unified data structure set for the platform and each part of the project was working on phony test data.
+For the website infrastructure, the API was extremely slow while validating and inserting data into the database; requiring individual calls for each data point.
+The infrastructure was also not equipped to authenticate API requests to validate if a user was "allowed" to access the device's data.
+The client was also requesting the ability to track a device's location to enable users to move the device and connect the data to a location opposed a the device.

 Cause & Impact

-In the worst case, the physical device is setup to run senors about every five minutes and can store up to 30 days' worth of data; that's about 8,640 data points entering into the system at a time.
-The infrastructure was making several redundant calls attempting to do the same thing.
+In the worst case, the physical device is setup to run 4 senors collecting water data every five minutes and could store up to 30 days' worth of data; that's about 8,640 data points per sensor plus other extraneous data (user, device, location) for an estimate of 80,000 data points that could be uploaded to the system in a single occurrence.

-Theoretically, this was calculated to take the system upwards of 30 minutes just to upload data to API and database, if a user was retrieving the device data monthly.
-Also, anyone with access to the device and an account on the platform could upload the device's data and if a device is moved there was no way to track that the water data was attached to a separate location.
+I calculated the theoretical worst-case scenario if a user were to wait until the device was full to collect and upload data and it would take the system upwards of 30 minutes.
+Also, anyone with access to the device and an account on the platform could upload the device's data and if a device is moved there was no way to track the changes.

 Solution